 The documentation requirements for recording the maintenance process and results.

-Explosive atmospheres managements
+Management of equipment in explosive atmospheres

 Evidence shall show an understanding of the management responsibilities related to explosive atmospheres, the strategies used to maintain the safety of explosive atmospheres and the maintenance requirements.
 The following aspects indicate the extent of understanding required: